beanumber/fertile-paper/STAT-paper-template/APA/response-to-reviewers.md

 - *Section 4: Suggestion to rename to future directions or something other than results, given the lack of results here (no fault of the authors, here! simply beyond one's control.)
 But, I did read and was bummed to see no results here after the section header was Results.
 Excited to see these results in the future, regardless!*

 Agreed on this point.
 No results are discussed so that warrants a name change.
-Since the section is about an experiment, however, I have chosen to replace it with “Experimental Testing”.
-We also decided to run a second trial this semester, so future directions is no longer an applicable name as it is happening currently!
+Since the section is about an experiment, however, we have chosen to replace it with “Experimental Testing”.
+We also decided to run a second trial this semester, so "future directions" is no longer an applicable name as it is happening currently!

 *Very minor* (feel free to ignore)
 - *I haven't dug into the code fully so I may have missed it, but I could imagine that a user may want the ability to add their own shim to make a check for something as new packages/functions come out or for something specific to their own uses.
 Is there functionality for one to create/add their own shim to their installation of fertile?*